Raising Awareness: The Hidden Epidemic of Violence Against Children.

 – diabetes,

-– and other health conditions are largely due to the negative coping and health risk in the behaviours associated with violence.
+– and other health conditions are largely due to the negative coping and health risks in the behaviors associated with violence.

 – to drop out of school,